 Cheap test: search for your niche term on Google and scroll through the ads.
 Ads mean advertisers are willing to pay to reach this audience, which means there's money.
 No ads = either too small or not commercial.
 A more expensive test: check keyword search volume using a tool like DataForSEO or Ahrefs.
 Anything with 500+ monthly searches on a commercial keyword has real potential.

-Should I test multiple ideas in parallel?
+Should I test multiple solopreneur ideas in parallel?

-Do I need an original idea?
+Do I need an original solopreneur idea?

-No — you need an original angle.
+No, you need an original angle.
 Most successful solopreneurs solve an existing problem for an underserved niche, not an unsolved problem for everyone.
 Paul Jarvis didn't invent consulting.
 Justin Welsh didn't invent LinkedIn content.
 Pieter Levels didn't invent job boards.
 They all took something established and narrowed it to a specific audience with their own voice.

 How much should I save before quitting my job?